Pitkin Glass Works

 All the funds to support the work of the Corporation have been raised by the generosity of private benefactors, or through the sale of replicas of a Pitkin flask and an inkwell, and pendants made from fragments of glass.
 An illustrated hard-cover book by Dr. William E. Buckley, "A History of the Pitkin Glass Works," has also been published.

 The Corporation remains active, carrying out its mandate to maintain and preserve this part of our heritage for future

-For additional information on the Pitkin Glass Works, visit their new web site Pitkin Glass Works web site.
+For additional information on the Pitkin Glass Works, visit their web site Pitkin Glass Works web site.
 A map and additional information available on the Museum of Connecticut Glass web site Pitkin Glass page on Museum of CT Glass web site.

-*To read a reprint of an article on an archaeological dig at the Pitkin Glass Works, carried out in May, 2012, please click here.
+*To read a reprint of an article on an archaeological dig at the Pitkin Glass Works, carried out in May, 2012, click here.